Treatment Focus

 When the hips move well, the rest of the body doesn’t have to compensate.

-Who this is for.
+Who is this For

 This treatment is designed for people dealing with hip restriction, glute tension or groin discomfort linked to movement and load.